wwlib/neo4j-knowledge-graph/README.md

 ### NLU

-neo4j-knowledge-graph can be used with either Microsoft's LUIS NLU or google's Dialogflow.com NLU.
+neo4j-knowledge-graph can be used with either <a href="https://www.npmjs.com/package/node-nlp" target="_blank">node-nlp</a> or Microsoft's LUIS NLU.com NLU.

+### node-nlp

+By default, <a href="https://www.npmjs.com/package/node-nlp" target="_blank">node-nlp</a> is used to parse utterances (text input) for intents and entites.

 #### LUIS

 To use LUIS, create a LUIS app (https://www.luis.ai/) and configure it by importing `docs/luis-knowledge-graph.json`.

-#### Dialogflow

-To use Dialogflow, create a Dialogflow app (https://console.dialogflow.com/) and configure it by importing `docs/dialogflow-knowledge-graph.zip`.

 ### Configuration

-Copy `data/config-example.json` to `data/config.json` and fill out the fields for Neo4j, LUIS and/or Dialogflow.
+Copy `data/config-example.json` to `data/config.json` and fill out the fields for Neo4j and LUIS (optional).

 ```
 {